Ordfin/Documentation/pages/suite/suite-low-frequency-order-management.md

 * In the case of forward testing and live trading sessions, the maintenance of orders involves dealing with the exchange and live orders.

 * In the case of backtesting and paper trading sessions, the bot simulates those interactions, while dealing with simulated orders.

+{% include important.html content='This whole section assumes that you are familiar with [trading systems](suite-trading-systems.html).
+Make sure you read about them first in case you are not.' %}

 {% include tip.html content='The rest of the pages in this section are a detailed, step-by-step account of the actions the Low-Frequency trading bot performs while dealing with orders.
 You would make the most out of this content if you read the whole sequence of pages in the proposed order.' %}